 The Best Used Bike Shops in Toronto

-Here are the best used bike shops in Toronto.
+These are the best used bike shops in Toronto.

 Around since 1931, Newson's does both a bike and hockey equipment exchange.
 As far as the former goes, it's a good shop to trade in an existing bike to move into something new or to snag a deal on a refurbished ride.
 In other words, if you have bike riding kids, it's a smart place to go to get them the next size up.
 There's adult bikes too, but the selection isn't as robust.
 More »

 Wheel Excitement does a big bike rental service in the summer months thanks to its waterfront-facing location on Queens Quay.
 But in addition to rental and repair service, the shop has a steady stable of used bikes on offer.
-If you're looking for a ride that's more about utility than strutting, this could be a good option.
+If you're looking for a ride that's more about utility than strutting, this is a good option.
 More »

 Riders has two locations, but only offers used sales at the original shop on Geary Ave.
 The stock varies but you'll find a range that includes everything from cool vintage bikes to those that'll just get you from A to B. With a no junk bikes policy, most of what's available starts at $200 and goes up.
 More »